-Once the European patent is granted, the process is not over… You must make the patent effective in the countries of your choice.
+Once the European patent is granted, the process is not over… You must make this patent effective in the countries of your choice.

 National validation